This is an alphabetical list of nearly every widget that is bundled with Flutter. You can also browse widgets by category.

 A widget that can be dragged from to a DragTarget.
 When a draggable widget recognizes the start of a drag gesture, it displays a feedback widget that tracks the user's finger across the screen.
 If the user lifts their finger while on top of a DragTarget, that target is given the opportunity to accept the data carried by the draggable.

 A widget that manages a set of child widgets with a stack discipline.
-Many apps have a navigator near the top of their widget hierarchy in order to display their logical history using an Overlay with the most recently visited pages visually on top of the older pages.
+Many apps have a navigator near the top of their widget hierarchy to display their logical history using an Overlay with the most recently visited pages visually on top of the older pages.
 Using this pattern lets the navigator visually transition from one page to another by moving the widgets around in the overlay.
 Similarly, the navigator can be used to show a dialog by positioning the dialog widget above the current page.

 The RichText widget displays text that uses multiple different styles.
 The text to display is described using a tree of TextSpan objects, each of which has an associated style that is used for that subtree.
 The text might break across multiple lines or might all be displayed on the same line depending on the layout constraints.